 F-1 students have a 60 day grace period for departure following the completion of their program as noted on the I-20 or the approved OPT period.
 If changing to a different immigration status, such as H-1B, you must submit your change of status application to USCIS prior to the end of your program or OPT end date.
 If you are authorized to withdraw or take a leave of absence from your program, notify OISS prior to the effective date of the withdrawal or leave.

 Passports can be renewed by your consulate in New York or Boston.
-Information about the nearest consulate can be found here.
+Information about the nearest consulate.
 Your passport should be valid for a minimum of six months into the future.
-Some countries have an agreement with the U.S. that automatically extends the passport 6 months, for U.S. entry purposes only.
+Some countries have an agreement with the U.S. that automatically extends passport validity for 6 months, for U.S. entry purposes only.